eyedeekay/Dokuwiki-over-I2P/README.md

 or losing your job, then it's perfectly reasonable for just one person to manage and host a hidden service, even on a residential connection.

-Which is the chief advantage of DokuWiki, especially combined with Docker.
+This is the chief advantage of DokuWiki, especially combined with Docker.
 There are no databases to set up, you can pre-configure the administrative user and password, it honors the `http_proxy` environment variable.
 There has never been a situation in which I had to lost